MJoergen/formal/README.md

 all the necessary tools.

 ## Doing formal verification in VHDL
+To use formal verification with VHDL, we need to learn [a new language PSL](http://www.project-veripage.com/psl_tutorial_1.php).
+The VHDL file is augmented with verification commands like `assert`, `assume`, and `cover`.
-To use formal verification with VHDL, the actual design file can be left unchanged, but the design must be instantiated inside a Verilog file, where all the formal verification is defined.
-And the SymbiYosys tools must be started with some additional command line parameters.
+Furthermore, the SymbiYosys tools must be started with some additional command line parameters.
 This is demonstrated in the below examples.

 ## Example designs using formal verification
 * [One Stage Fifo](one_stage_fifo/).
 This is a kind of "hello world" of formal verification.